What is Server Management?

 Importance of Effective Server Management

-Managing your server reduces downtime & data breaches.
+Managing servers reduces downtime & data breaches.
 It helps to avoid any system failure.

 Your server is vulnerable to attacks if it is not managed.
 Hackers can bypass authentication to gain access to your data.
 Or even wipe out your data altogether.